unsovich/eshop/README.md

 - Accept payments through the Stripe
 - Email notifications about completed orders and sending invoices in PDF format (Celery, RabbitMQ)
 - Formation of recommendations based on goods purchased jointly (Redis)
-- Export orders to CSV
+- Export orders to CSV & PDF
 - PostgreSQL database